Losant/losant-docs/docs/data-tables/overview.md

 # Data Tables

 Data tables allow for the storage of arbitrary data within your applications.
 This data can then be edited, queried or deleted either directly through the table interface or through a Losant [workflow](/workflows/overview/).
+Data Tables should be used to store static or semi static information only, e.g. a list of names and phone numbers.

+Do **not** use data tables to store time series data, that belongs on a device in [state](/devices/state).
+The only dashboard block that you can utilize data tables on is the [data table block](/dashboards/data-table) itself.
+Thus if you want to display this data in a graph do **not** use data tables store as state on a device.
+If you would like a copy of your device data in the form of a data table you can use the [device data export tool](/devices/overview/#exporting-devices) to retrieve a copy of all the data currently stored for a single device.
+If you would like to continuously get a copy of your devices state data, enable your [Application archive feature](/applications/overview/#application-archive).

 The amount of data (in bytes) that can be stored in your application's data tables is a [hard-limited resource](/organizations/resource-limits/#hard-limited-resources).